Tenant Satisfaction Measures - Quarterly update

 Change since year to date figures for April 2025 to June 2025

-This quarter we have seen a small fluctuation with the overall satisfaction scores, with our rental customers rating us a little lower that they did at the end of June, but our home owners rating us a little higher.
-That said, it is encouraging to see scores remain higher than they were at the end of the financial year.
+This quarter we have seen a small fluctuation with the overall satisfaction scores, with our rental customers and homeowners rating us higher than they did at the end of the financial year - between April 2024 and March 2025.

 We are monitoring satisfaction levels closely and regularly use your feedback to help improve our services so that we can give you the best experience possible.
 If you have any feedback or suggestions, please get in touch.